Western Roman Empire: Non-dynastic (455–480)

 Romulus Augustus was crowned as Western emperor after his father Orestes deposed Julius Nepos.
 The rule of Romulus would be brief; in the autumn of 476 the foederati under the control of Odoacer rebelled when their demands for a third of the land of Italy were ignored.
-Orestes was captured and executed on 28 August the same year and Romulus was deposed by Odoacer a week later.
-Romulus was spared and allowed to live in the Castellum Lucullanum in Campania, where he might have been alive as late as 507 AD.
+Orestes was captured and executed on 28 August of the same year and Romulus was deposed by Odoacer a week later.
+Romulus was spared and allowed to live in the Castellum Lucullanum in Campania, where he might have been alive as late as AD 507.

 With the deposition of Romulus Augustus by Odoacer, direct Roman control ceased to exist in Italy.
 Odoacer assumed control of the peninsula as a de jure representative of Western Roman emperor Nepos.
 With the death of Nepos in 480, the Eastern Roman emperor Zeno abolished the title and position of Western Roman emperor and assumed the role of Odoacer's sovereign.
 The position of Roman emperor would never again be divided, though some new candidates for the position of Western emperor were proposed during and after the Eastern Roman re-conquests of the sixth century, such as Belisarius in 540 and Germanus in 582.